JuliaAI/MLJModels.jl/README.md

 * metadata for your package and for each of your models

 We give some details for each step below with, each time, a few examples that you can mimic.
-The instructions are brief on purpose; refer to the [full documentation](https://alan-turing-institute.github.io/MLJ.jl/dev/adding_models_for_general_use/#Adding-Models-for-General-Use-1) for additional details.
+The instructions are intentionally brief; refer to the [full documentation](https://alan-turing-institute.github.io/MLJ.jl/dev/adding_models_for_general_use/#Adding-Models-for-General-Use-1) for additional details.

 ### Model type and constructor